 Hamilton scored 28 points and Chauncey Billups had 17 for the Pistons.

 “In the fourth quarter they seemed to be trapping everywhere, not just one or two people, but everyone,” Hamilton said.

 The game was close throughout.
 The Bucks held a 51-49 halftime edge, but after three quarters they were all even at 71-71.

 After the Pistons scored the first five points of the fourth, Redd and Kevin Ollie took over.
 The hustling Ollie scored four points in the burst, including a jumper with 10 minutes left to ignite the spurt, and had a hand in virtually every bucket.

 “Every possession counts in this league,” Ollie said.
 “I try to step on the floor and play smooth and under control.
 I appreciate (Bucks coach George Karl) having confidence to play me in the fourth.”

 Detroit, which shot 39 percent (30-of-76) from the field and committed just 10 turnovers, missed eight straight shots and lost the ball three times during the Bucks’ decisive run.

 “We hit a drought where we missed shots and made turnovers,” Detroit coach Rick Carlisle said.
-“They got hot and hit some 3s, their timely shot-making and our stretch were we struggled was our undoing.”
+“They shot the ball relatively well, and that was probably the difference in the game.”